ghtaylor/eventer-app/README.md

 - Used Drizzle for ORM.

+- Used [neverthrow](https://github.com/supermacro/neverthrow) for declarative error handling.

-- Built some abstractions in as a proof of concept, but decided to stop spending time on this component to focus on the frontend.
+- Built some abstractions in as a proof of concept, but I decided to stop spending time on this to focus on the frontend.

 ### /db

 - Contains the schemas for the database.

-- This package is a dependency of both `/web` and `api`, as they import the schemas to ensure **full type-safety**.
+- This package exports Zod schemas of the database tables.
+Both `/web` and `api` depend on this package, as they import the schemas to ensure **full type-safety**.

 - Contains the SQL migrations used to setup the schema of the database.